alexmazzucca/html5-kindling/README.md

 # Kindling v2.0

-*This project is based on Kindling: a starting point for static website, WordPress and email development.
+*This project is based on Kindling ([https://github.com/alexmazzucca/kindling/](https://github.com/alexmazzucca/kindling)): a starting point for static website, WordPress and email development.
 The following instructions assume a basic knowledge of npm and gulp.js*
 ## Configuration
 **Please follow the following instructions to properly set up your project:**
   1. In the terminal go to the root folder of your new project